 Excessive heat buildup during the first 3 hours of operation will damage close-fitted engine parts.
 Do not operate at full throttle or at high speeds for extended periods during the first 3 hours of use.
 Vary the throttle openings and vehicle speeds to reduce friction on all close-fitting machined parts, allowing them to break in slowly without damage.

 Oil and fuel recommendations during the break-in period vary depending on the specific model of your Polaris snowmobile.
 Some models require premix of the first tank of fuel.
 Oil added to the fuel and oil injection systems will provide necessary break-in lubrication.
+Engines equipped with an electronic oil pump do not require an initial fuel premix.
 Be sure to consult your Owner’s Manual to find the instructions for your particular vehicle.

 Drive with extra caution during the break-in period.
 Perform regular checks on fluid levels, lines and all other important areas of the snowmobile.